stackbuilders/weak-strong/weak-strong-functors/README.md

 Even though this is a valid instance of `Functor`, it's not really a functor because it violates the functor laws.
-With a weak specification, ensuring that the functor laws hold is our responsibility, but we could use a strong specification in which we define a functor and, at the same time, prove that it is indeed a functor.
+With a weak specification, ensuring that the laws hold is our responsibility, but we could use a strong specification in which we define a functor and, at the same time, prove that it is indeed a functor.

 Now, defining functions with a strong specification usually relies on [dependent types](http://en.wikipedia.org/wiki/Dependent_type) or